demisto/content/Integrations/Palo_Alto_Networks_WildFire_v2/Palo_Alto_Networks_WildFire_v2_description.md

-Don’t have a WildFire API key?
+Don't have a WildFire API key?
 Go to your WildFire account,
 Login to: https://wildfire.paloaltonetworks.com/wildfire/account
-Select the “Account” tab
+Select the "Account" tab
 Copy your API Key